aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 ![tree representation, showing the value of each subcombination](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/%E3%80%8A%20Structure%20and%20Interpretation%20of%20Computer%20Programs%20%28Lisp%29%20%E3%80%8B/tree%20representation%2C%20showing%20the%20value%20of%20each%20subcombination.png)

-Each combination is represented by a node with branches corresponding to the operator and the operands.
+Each combination is represented by a node with branches corresponding to the operator and the operands of the combination stemming from it.
 The terminal nodes (that is, nodes with no branches stemming from them) respent either operators or numbers.
 Viewing evaluation in terms of the tree, we can imagine that the values of the operands percolate upward, starting from the terminal nodes and then combining at higher and higher levels.
 In general, we shall see that recursion is a very powerful technique for dealing with hierarchical, treelike objects.
 In fact, the "percolate values upward" form of the evaluation rule is an example of a general kind of process knowns as **tree accumulation**.

 Next, observe that the repeated application of the first step brings us to the point where we need to evaluate, not combinations, but primitive expressions such as numerals, built-in operators, or other names.
 We take care of the primitive cases by stipulating that